metarex-media/mrx-tool/HELP.md

 These fields are the:

-- `FrameRate` - this is in the form "x/y" or "static" and a label of the data. "static" does not need to be declared, as it is not used internally for identifying embedded data, but may be useful for reading over the configuration to understand the metadata channel properties.
+- `FrameRate` - this is in the form "x/y" fps or "static" and a label of the data. "static" does not need to be declared, as it is not used internally for identifying embedded data, but may be useful for reading over the configuration to understand the metadata channel properties.